michel404/karma-docker-launcher/README.md

 container, especially during automated builds.
 This package allows you to do just that.

-It uses the Docker Engine API, so it can even run without Docker binary, which is useful when Karma itself is running inside a node container.
+This package uses the Docker Engine API, so it can even run without Docker binary, which is useful when Karma itself is running inside a node container.

-This package is easily configurable for testing in Chrome, Firefox or any other browser that runs inside a Docker container.
+It is easily configurable for testing in Chrome, Firefox or any other browser that runs inside a Docker container.

+> Run your Karma tests on a headless browser in a Docker container.

 ## Installation
 The easiest way is to keep `karma-docker-launcher` as a devDependency in your